SamSpam/code-map/01-technical-tools/Javascript/functions.md

 In ES6 arrow function syntax, requiring *strict mode*, the lexical `this` refers to the enclosing execution context's `this`.

+##Function keywords

+Keywords are special words in JS reserved for particular uses.

+"**Function**" - used in ES5 JS to invoke a function.
+ "**new**" - used when calling a constructor function to create a new object

+"**var**" - declares a variable in the current execution context (i.e. current function or global) and can be reassigned as necessary.
+"**let**" - used to define variables limiting their scope to the block in which they are declared.
+""**const**" -  follow the same scope rules as variables but can't be re-declared, in other words they're constant.

 ##Function Invocation

 There are four ways to invoke a function in JavaScript.